-WELCOME FROM HEAD OF YEAR 11 MR McCLELLAND
+WELCOME FROM HEAD OF YEAR 12 MR McPEAK

-Welcome to Year 11.
+Welcome to Year 12.

-My name is Mr. McClelland and I will be looking after your son / daughter this year.
+My name is Mr. McPeak and I will be looking after your son / daughter this year.
 I will be over-seeing how they are progressing in their different subject areas and supporting them if any problems or issues arise.

-Should this be the case, please encourage your child to come and talk with me - my room number is 4 and they can call at any time - I will be only too happy to help.
+Should this be the case, please encourage your child to come and talk with me - my office is situated just before the double doors leading to the canteen.
+They can call at any time - I will be only too happy to help.

-As your child embarks on their GCSE careers this year, they will notice a change in both the quality and quantity of work.
-As you support them at home, your role may include the following
+As your young person embarks on their final year of GCSE, they will be faced with a number of pressures.
+As you support them at home, your role may include the following:

-- Attendance officer. - Provider of tools and a quiet space for work. - Project manager help your child cope with long-term projects, keeping an eye on progress and submission dates. - Time manager agree on a balance between study, social life and perhaps a job.
+- Attendance officer statistics show that poor attendance has a negative effect on GCSE grades. - Provider of tools and a quiet space for work. - Project manager help your child cope with long-term projects, keeping an eye on progress and submission dates. - Time manager agree on a balance between study, social life and perhaps a job.
 Stick to the agreement but be flexible.
 Remember the aim is to get the work done, not win the battle. - Agent working in partnership with school and child - Supporter share in their successes and remain positive when there are setbacks.